MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/defender/Set-MpPreference.md

 ### -AllowSwitchToAsyncInspection

-Specifies whether to enable a performance optimization that allows synchronously inspected network flows to switch to async inspection once they've been checked and validated.
+Specifies whether to enable a performance optimization that allows synchronously inspected network flows to switch to async inspection once they have been checked and validated.

 ```yaml
 Type: Boolean